SIPHR

 Make 'verify, don't trust' actually verifiable

 A privacy product without verifiable claims is just a sticker.
-This phase ships the things that turn the marketing page into evidence.
+This phase shipped the things that turn the marketing page into evidence.

-• Public-key transparency log · append-only · Merkle witness
+• Public-key transparency log · append-only · sha256 hash-chained · re-derivable

 • Reproducible build pipeline · published build hash · external reproducers